AdobeDocs/campaign.en/help/v8/architecture/fda-deployment.md

 In its Campaign FDA (default) deployment, [!DNL Adobe Campaign] v8 can be connected to [!DNL Snowflake] to access data through [Federated Data Access](../connect/fda.md) capability: you can then access and process external data and information stored in your [!DNL Snowflake] database without changing the structure of Adobe Campaign data.

+>[!NOTE]
+>
+>In this deployment model, the [!DNL Snowflake] secondary database is available upon request only.
+To have your deployment updated with [!DNL Snowflake], contact your Adobe Transition Manager.
+>

 ## Benefits{#fda-benefits}

 This deployment model comes with the following benefits: